Punjabi dictionary: Background

 Punjabi lexicography can be traced back to the efforts by Christian missionaries.
+According to Jeffrey M. Diamond, the Christian missionaries had a better understanding of Punjabi linguistics than the colonial administrators.
 Punjabi, in Gurmukhi-script, was first printed by printing presses run by Christian missionaries, such as the Serampore Mission Press in Bengal and the Ludhiana Mission Press in Punjab.
 They established these printing presses to spread Christianity amongst the natives of the Indian subcontinent.
 In May 1806, the Serampore Mission Press began to experiment with printing in Punjabi, employing Gurmukhi script.
 In early reports by the Serampore Mission, they referred to the Punjabi-language and Gurmukhi-script as "Seek" (a reference to Sikhs, a term used interchangeably by the printing press for the Punjabi-language in Gurmukhi script and for Sikhs).
 By 1808, a type of Gurmukhi had already been developed by the press.
 The first Punjabi work printed in Gurmukhi characters with movable type began as early as 1809.
 The European missionaries were likely assisted by native pundits (for translating, punchcutting, and printing) and craftsmen in the creation of design or production of these types and the creation of letterforms.
 The first known Gurmukhi metal types were cut by Monohur (of the Karmakāra caste) or by unknown Indian assistants under the supervision of William Ward of the Serampore Mission Press.
 A Sikh man, named Ajnaram, assisted William Carey by translating the first ninety-two hymns of the Guru Granth Sahib.
 Ajnaram was paid a sum of five gold mohurs for his translation work.
 Ajnaram likely assisted the missionaries by translating texts into Punjabi and the development of printing types.

 Regarding the Punjabi-language, the Serampore Mission Press stated the following in one of its memoirs: